Skip to content

 SRQ(t+1)00Q(t)01010111?\begin{array}{cc|c} S & R & Q(t+1) \\ \hline 0 & 0 & Q(t) \\ 0 & 1 & 0 \\ 1 & 0 & 1 \\ 1 & 1 & ? \\ \end{array}

 A plain RS latch responds to inputs immediately, so any glitch on SS or RR can change the output.
-A clock input (enable) fixes this by acting as a gatekeeper — the latch only responds when clock = 1 (when the clock is high).
+A clock input fixes this by acting as a gatekeeper — the resulting clocked RS latch/flip-flop only responds when clock = 1 (when the clock is high).

-Clocked RS latch: AND gates on inputs R and S controlled by clock Ik, feeding into cross-coupled NAND gates producing outputs Q and Q-bar
+Clocked RS latch: AND gates on inputs R and S controlled by clock Clk, feeding into cross-coupled NOR gates producing outputs Q and Q'

-When clock = 0, both AND gates block the inputs and the flip-flop holds its state regardless of SS and RR.
+When clock = 0, both AND gates block the inputs and the clocked latch holds its state regardless of SS and RR.
 When clock = 1, the inputs pass through:

 ClkSRQ(t+1)0XXQ(t)100Q(t)10101101111?\begin{array}{c|cc|c} \text{Clk} & S & R & Q(t+1) \\ \hline 0 & X & X & Q(t) \\ 1 & 0 & 0 & Q(t) \\ 1 & 0 & 1 & 0 \\ 1 & 1 & 0 & 1 \\ 1 & 1 & 1 & ? \\ \end{array}

-The RS flip-flop still has the forbidden state problem.
+The clocked RS latch still has the forbidden state problem.
 The D flip-flop eliminates it by having just one input D, where S=DS = D and R=DR = D' are wired internally — since DD and DD' are always opposites, the forbidden state can never occur.

 The D flip-flop has the simplest characteristic table of any flip-flop — the output just follows the input: